WPTRT/Theme-Requirements/README.md

 :warning:
-# The content in this repository is not up to date!
+# The content in this repository branch is not up to date!

 Background information:
 https://make.wordpress.org/themes/2021/02/24/meeting-notes-matt-josepha-and-theme-review-team/